-My PhD thesis (2018) concerned the distribution of null pronominal arguments (esp. referential null subjects), on resumptives and gaps in relative clauses and on double agreement phenomena in inversion contexts in the Middle Low German dialects.
+My PhD thesis (2018) concerned the distribution of null pronominal arguments (esp. referential null subjects), resumptives and gaps in relative clauses and double agreement phenomena in inversion contexts in the Middle Low German dialects.
 Based on this research, specific tags needed for the creation of a tagged and parsed corpus of Middle Low German (a part of the Corpus of Historical Low German (CHLG)) could be developed.
 My supervisors were Anne Breitbarth (UGent) and Veronique Hoste (UGent), the external committee members were Sheila Watts (University of Cambridge) and George Walkden (Universität Konstanz).

 I am a member of the international professional research associations Verein für niederdeutsche Sprachforschung (VndS) and Generative Linguistics in the Old World (GLOW) and affiliated with the Angus McIntosh Centre for Historical Linguistics (AMC).
 Furthermore, I was an invited student at the University of Cambridge at the Department of German and Dutch, within the Faculty of Modern and Medieval Languages (Lent Term 2017).

 Conference papers and posters